mathix420/NimingCypher/NimingCypher/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You should need to install BeautifulSoup

 > Code :